HrSTILL/Flight_Manager/README.md

 This project is licensed under the MIT License.

 See the [LICENSE](https://github.com/HrSTILL/Stoichev/blob/9da5130840b79c81c7f653e9026f375ca5fc9835/LICENSE) for details.

-## Acknowledgments
-Thanks to Library Name for providing great resources.
-Special thanks to [Contributor Name] for their help in developing the initial concept.

 ## Contact Information
 *For inquiries, please reach out to the group members:*